 All HUD form closing documents submitted to HUD in connection with this transaction (with the exception of the Opinion by Counsel to Borrower and the accompanying Certification by Borrower) conform to those documents Lender obtained from HUD and such documents have not been changed or modified in any manner except as specifically identified and approved by HUD as evidenced by the attached Exhibit ____.
 It is understood that changes and modifications do not include filling in blanks, attaching exhibits or riders, striking through inapplicable provisions, deleting bracketed provisions as contemplated by the terms of the documents, or making changes authorized by Program Obligations.

-Based upon Lender’s reasonable due diligence (and not based on Lender’s nor counsel of Lender’s reliance on the Opinion of Borrower’s Counsel), and as set forth in Exhibit ___(a) as of the date hereof, the Borrower has obtained, or caused to be obtained all necessary certificates, permits, licenses, qualifications, authorizations, consents, and approvals from all necessary Governmental Authorities to own and operate the Mortgaged Property, and to carry out all of the transactions required by the Loan Documents, and to comply with all applicable federal statutes and regulations of HUD in effect on the date of the Firm Commitment, except for those, if any, which customarily would be obtained at a later date, at an appropriate stage of construction or completion thereof; and (b) appropriate actions have been taken by and necessary filings have been made with those Governmental Authorities, all as disclosed by Borrower.
+Based upon Lender’s reasonable due diligence and as set forth in Exhibit ___(a) as of the date hereof, the Borrower has obtained, or caused to be obtained all necessary certificates, permits, licenses, qualifications, authorizations, consents, and approvals from all necessary Governmental Authorities to own and operate the Mortgaged Property, and to carry out all of the transactions required by the Loan Documents, and to comply with all applicable federal statutes and regulations of HUD in effect on the date of the Firm Commitment, except for those, if any, which customarily would be obtained at a later date, at an appropriate stage of construction or completion thereof; and (b) appropriate actions have been taken by and necessary filings have been made with those Governmental Authorities, all as disclosed by Borrower.

 Lender has made reasonable inquiry and has discovered no liens or encumbrances against the Mortgaged Property that are not reflected as exceptions to coverage in the title policy.